Dominique Winders - Giant's Jewelry

 Her work has been described as whimsical, distorted, delicate and dreamlike with mystical, shamanistic qualities.
 Each piece takes the perceiver on a journey of both the future and the past..
 What would you remember if there was nothing left to remind you?

 Giant's Jewelry is a contributing member ofTres Leches Art, a cooperative gallery located in the Northrup King Bldg, NE Arts District of Mpls.
 Gallery hours: 12-4pm, every Friday, Sat and Sun or by appt.
 Recognized as a MN Original, her interview and video can be viewed at https://www.tpt.org/post/sculptures-fit-for-giants/

-Dominique has been invited to be a guest speaker at the Upper Midwest Bead Society on Oct 1, 2018
+Dominique will be the guest speaker at the Upper Midwest Bead Society on Oct 1, 2018

 Dominique began her fascination with small, shiny objects at the age of 3 when her grandmother introduced her to a tin of broken beaded necklaces.
 Over the years, she explored her concept of “eye candy” as a jewelry artist establishing Asymmetry Design by Dom., creating one-of-a-kind pieces of beadwork that are each unique, asymmetrical, yet perfectly balanced.
 Her progression into sculpture and incorporating found objects is a natural step; integrating rusty relics with precious jewels.
 Each piece contains a story, a root and reason.